GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 # 1 Dashboards

-Dashboards are interactive pages that allow the reporting and display of data in a visual format.
+Dashboards are dynamic pages enabling the visualization and reporting of data in a graphical format.

-Dashboards are available at all levels (Organizational, Group, Location, Account, Meter) generally where there is a Summary page:
+They're accessible across different levels (Organizational, Group, Location, Account, Meter), typically found on a Summary page.

-Here is the peformance dashboard of the entire organization.
+Below is the performance dashboard of the entire organization.

 <img src="images/190-dashboard-1.png">

 Several controls are available in Dashboard.